 Nursing school is competitive to get into and challenging to get through.
 Because programs require many credit hours, nursing students sometimes end up taking multiple difficult courses in one semester.
 Think of late nights studying for exams in addition to clinicals where you'll gain hands-on nursing experience.

 But the rigor is worth it, if you want to become a nurse.
 The curriculum prepares you for a rich, fulfilling career.
 You'll be motivated to navigate and succeed in your nursing education.

 An extensive review process will begin upon your application, with many other qualified applicants facing the same review.
-According to the American Nurses Association, the US has a nursing shortage, with roughly 100,000 more open registered nurse jobs available, making it more in demand than any other profession .
+According to the US Bureau of Labor Statistics, the US projects 194,500 open registered nurse jobs available, on average, between 2021 and 2031, making it more in demand than any other profession .